 At Confitex, as we learned more about the topic of light bladder leakage, we decided that something just didn’t add up.
 We got kind of mad about it.
 And that’s why we decided to do what we do – help people reclaim their identity, and maintain their independence - light bladder leakage and beyond.

 Unlike traditional LBL products, we’ve designed our undies to be stylish, comfortable and 100% functional (we even designed some to be sexy).
-They feature a 3 layer technology which assists with LBL (read more about this technology HERE, and are reusable, washable and dry-able - just like normal undies.
+They feature a three-layer technology which assists with LBL (read more about this technology here), and are reusable and machine washable and dry-able - just like normal undies.

 Time to do away with the bulky pads.
 Time to stop dip diving down the adult diaper aisle hoping you don’t see anyone you know.
 Time to feel like a regular human who happens to experience light bladder leakage, rather than a human-restricted by circumstance.

 See, we know that light bladder leakage can come as a bit of a shock, and that no one wants to have to live with this condition - but sometimes, life throws us a curve ball– and when it does, what can we do but catch it and keep running, both literally and metaphorically (that’s where we come in)!

 NB – if you are experiencing symptoms similar to depression, whether it be due to light bladder leakage or otherwise, we recommend talking with your GP or a registered counselor.